dpbenalcazar/SiamIris-v1/README.md

 ## Model's Weights
 The best results were obtained with the ResNet50 backbone and using periocular iris images a the input.
 This has the advantage of not needing segmentation nor localization for the Iris recognition Pipeline.

-The weights can be downloaded from this link (upon uploading); however, the password must be solicited to the author's emails:
+The weights can be downloaded from [this link]( https://www.dropbox.com/s/lk9ctfgjte0yv5l/weights-SiamIris.zip?dl=0); however, the password must be solicited to the author's emails:

 - Daniel Benalcazar: dbenalcazar@ug.uchile.cl
 - Juan Tapia: juan.tapia-farias@h-da.de